arrivaldo/email-writer-spring-boot/README.md

 - Commit your changes (git commit -am 'Add new feature').
 - Push to the branch (git push origin feature-branch).
 - Submit a pull request.

+License
+This extension is licensed under the https://engineerick-portfolio.vercel.app/ License.